eProsima/vulcanexus/docs/rst/hri/intro.rst

 - Right mouth corner

 The unique ID is an identifier assigned to each detected face, which can be used to track the same face across multiple frames.
-It is provided via a ROS 2 service by the `*hri_id_manager* <https://github.com/eProsima/agile-hri>`_ node, which is responsible for managing the IDs of the detected faces and ensuring that the same ID is assigned to the same person across different HRI packages, such as :ref:`vulcanexus_hri_pose_detect`.
+It is provided via a ROS 2 service by the `hri_id_manager <https://github.com/eProsima/agile-hri>`_ node, which is responsible for managing the IDs of the detected faces and ensuring that the same ID is assigned to the same person across different HRI packages, such as the :ref:`vulcanexus_hri_pose_detect` package.

 .. _vulcanexus_hri_pose_detect:

 Human Pose recognition
 ----------------------

-Human pose recognition is accomplished by the `*hri_pose_detect* <https://github.com/eProsima/agile-hri>`_ package.
+Human pose recognition is accomplished by the `hri_pose_detect <https://github.com/eProsima/agile-hri>`_ package.
 It relies on `YOLOv8-pose <https://docs.ultralytics.com/models/yolov8/>`_ to detect and track human poses in real-time.
 The package is designed to work seamlessly within the ROS 2 ecosystem and can be easily integrated with other HRI components.
 This model, however, requires GPU acceleration to run efficiently.

-Following the same line of development as the ``hri_face_detect`` package, this library also optimizes the `ROS REP-155 <https://ros.org/reps/rep-0155.html>`_ by introducing `keys <https://docs.ros.org/en/rolling/Tutorials/Advanced/Topic-Keys/Topic-Keys-Tutorial.html>`, only compatible with `Fast DDS <https://github.com/eProsima/Fast-DDS>`_.
+Following the same line of development as the ``hri_face_detect`` package, this library also optimizes the `ROS REP-155 <https://ros.org/reps/rep-0155.html>`_ by introducing `keys <https://docs.ros.org/en/rolling/Tutorials/Advanced/Topic-Keys/Topic-Keys-Tutorial.html>`_, only compatible with `Fast DDS <https://github.com/eProsima/Fast-DDS>`_.
 By using keyed topics, this package is able to provide pose recognition for multiple targets by just publishing in one topic, which significantly reduces the network load.

 Pose or body detections are published as ``hri_msgs/msg/Skeleton2DList`` messages on a keyed topic name ``/humans/bodies``.